bitmoremedia/mygi/README.md

 The above commands will run e2e tests against the current site in the 'public' folder (hence you need to start the Test Server first)

-[COMING SOON] You can also run the same e2e tests against the 'development' code line or the 'live' website by running:
+You can also run the same e2e tests against the 'development' code line or the 'live' website by running:

 ```
 $ npm run e2e-dev